Jimbly/steam-runtime-docker/README.md

 * [jimbly/steamrt-i386-clang-3.4](steamrt-i386-clang-3.4/Dockerfile) CLANG 3.4
 * [jimbly/steamrt-i386-clang-3.6](steamrt-i386-clang-3.6/Dockerfile) CLANG 3.6

-Prerequisites:
-* Windows host
+Prerequisites - Windows
-** Latest Docker not recommended because it breaks the ability to run any other VMs on your system :(, so, [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) instead (though this should all be able to be made to work on vanilla Docker)
+* Latest Docker not recommended because it breaks the ability to run any other VMs on your system :(, so, [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) instead (though this should all be able to be made to work on vanilla Docker)
-** Install Docker Toolbox
+* Install Docker Toolbox
-*** If you already have Git/Bash and VirtualBox installed, you can skip those steps
+* * If you already have Git/Bash and VirtualBox installed, you can skip those steps
-**** You'll probably need to fix the "Docker Quickstart Terminal" shortcut to point to where you have Git/Bash installed
+* * * You'll probably need to fix the "Docker Quickstart Terminal" shortcut to point to where you have Git/Bash installed
 * Linux host (or VM) only needed if you need to re-generate steamrt-precise-base

 If you want to resize the VM disk to more than the default 20GB (it auto-grows to this limit, it won't actually take 100gb if you set the max to 100gb), open Docker Quickstart Terminal.